raygye/ttc_predictions/README.md

 Predictions can be selected either by route or by stop number, accepted through their respective menus.

-Please mind the "This page can't load  Google Maps correctly." pop-up as well as the "For developmental purposes only" overlay.
-I did not wish to set up a billing account for Google Cloud.
+If there is a "This page can't load  Google Maps correctly." pop-up as well as the "For developmental purposes only" overlay, the project is no longer on my Google billing plan.